Goodsome/airfoil_NN_MCTS/README.md

-Design airfoil by nerual network and Monte Carlo Tree Search
+Design airfoil by deep learning and reinforcement learning